 The couple held an engagement party in the Philippines and obtained a fiancée visa for Joana.

-On October 5 they got married in an outdoor ceremony on Tyrel’s parents’ 400-acre cattle ranch.
-Tyrel wore a barong, the traditional embroidered shirt worn by Filipino grooms.
+On October 5 they got married in an outdoor ceremony on Tyrel’s parents’ 400-acre cattle ranch and Tyrel wore a barong, the traditional embroidered shirt worn by Filipino grooms.

 Wedding Guests Donate Shoeboxes

-“My mom is the one who originally came up with the suggestion,” Tyrel said about the idea to ask invited guests to bring gift-filled shoeboxes for donation.
-“Operation Christmas Child is what brought Joana and me together, so we wanted to somehow make the project a part of our celebration.”
+Tyrel’s mom came up with the idea of asking invited guests to bring gift-filled shoeboxes for donation.
+“Operation Christmas Child is what brought Joana and me together, so we wanted to somehow make the project a part of our celebration,” Tyrel recalled.

 Joana loved the idea and included “Pack a Shoebox” brochures with every wedding invitation.
 Some guests brought boxes; others gave a donation.